![]() Moab, Utah Instructor: Andy Cook Not scheduled for 2012, but is part of our rotating schedule. Andy will be leading a

 the camera's manual.
 We recommend having a polarizing filter to

-use with most photographs on this workshop.
-A a 2
+use with some photographs on this workshop.
+To blur cloud motion on a

 range